P-D 373 (Benadryl 50 MG)

 Pill imprint P-D 373 has been identified as Benadryl 50 MG.

-Benadryl is used in the treatment of allergic reactions; extrapyramidal reaction; cold symptoms; cough; pruritus (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl is used in the treatment of allergic reactions; extrapyramidal reaction; cough; allergic rhinitis; cold symptoms (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
-Benadryl 50 MG is not subject to the Controlled Substances Act.
+Benadryl 50 MG is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: